samplchallenges/samplchallenges.github.io/_current_challenges/index.md

 We will first run a pKa prediction challenge on the 24 compounds, and then a logD challenge.
 Deadlines are in summer 2021; refer to the SAMPL8 GitHub repository for details.

+### SAMPL7 challenges
+- Protein-ligand binding to the Pleckstrin homology domain interacting protein (PHIP) second bromodomain (PHIP2), in three phases.
+- Host-guest binding on octa acid derivatives (Gibb lab); deadline was Nov.
+1, 2019.
+- Host-guest binding on modified cyclodextrin derivatives (Gilson lab); deadline was Nov.
+1, 2019
+- Host-guest binding on a glycouril clip-like host (Isaacs lab); deadline was Oct.
+1, 2019
+- Physical property prediction (logP, pKa, permeability) for a congeneric series; deadline Sept.
+15, 2020. **Analysis results are now available.**

+Our [SAMPL7 host-guest virtual workshop](http://dx.doi.org/10.5281/zenodo.3674155) is available at this DOI: [10.5281/zenodo.3674155](http://dx.doi.org/10.5281/zenodo.3674155)

+Details of these are available on the [SAMPL7 GitHub repository](https://github.com/samplchallenges/SAMPL7).

 ## Upcoming challenges